Shopping Cart

 Also: "I've loved this place for 20 years, but am disappointed in the recent changes. " (Benicia B., S.F.)

-If indeed place is an energy vortex that many believe it to be, amplifying whatever vibrations are brought into realm, then it's no wonder such diverse reactions occur.
-People from all walks of life have been attracted to place, each day a unique blend of energies: expectations and head spaces, mood of times, day's staff, 'owner' support and involvement or lack thereof, manager mindfulness, energy flow de jour, weather, shifting mass consciousness, world events, one's financial means, economy in general, Mercury retrograde,water heater going on strike, moon void-of-course, bad hair day...
+If indeed place is the energy vortex many believe it to be, amplifying whatever vibrations are brought to the realm, it's no wonder such diverse reactions could occur.
+People from all walks of life have been attracted to the places for all sorts of reasons and each day was a unique blend of energies: expectations and head spaces, mood of the times, day's staff, management support and involvement or lack thereof, worker mindfulness, energy flow de jour, weather, shifting mass consciousness, world events, one's financial means, the economy in general, Mercury retrograde, water heater going on strike, moon void-of-course, bad hair day...

 You call this a friggin' campground?

-Some campers were sorely disappointed at lack of camping amenities...and rightly so, often there being no handy drinking/washing water, shower, or bathroom better than porta-potty anywhere by:
+Some campers were sorely disappointed at the lack of camping amenities and rightly so, often there being no handy drinking/washing water, shower, or bathroom better than a porta-potty anywhere by:

 "Camp sites are not much more than a parking spot for $35 a nite."
 (Juliane, Google review)